 When you fill out the application, make sure your phone number, email address, and mailing address are correct and are valid until the first few weeks here on campus.
 This means that they should be valid until the end of August if you apply for fall admission and until the end of January if you apply for spring admission.

 Graduate applicants need to upload a scanned copy (PDF preferred) of the official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support (international application only).
 In addition, while not required, the general Graduate Record Examination is very helpful in evaluating an application and submission of this exam’s results is encouraged.
 You need to ask the IELTS/TOEFL/GRE test agency to send us your official report directly.
 Without the official report it is not possible for the Graduate School to process your application.
 It is usually helpful to include a photocopy of your IELTS/TOEFL/GRE report with your supporting documents.
 You should send any supporting documents (that are not uploaded) directly to our department:

 Manhattan, KS 66506-4001

-The Graduate Committee only evaluates complete applications – that means all the required supporting documents, including the financial affidavit, have to be sent in before we can evaluate your application.
+The Graduate Committee only evaluates complete applications – that means all the required supporting documents, including the financial affidavit, have to be uploaded before we can evaluate your application.

-For supporting documents, we only accept hard copies.
+No. Supporting documents should be uploaded when you fill out the online application.
 Please do not email the Director of Graduate Studies large attachments (more than 1M) unless prior arrangements have been made.
-In general you should fill out the online application and then send in the hard copies of your supporting documents.
+In general you should fill out the online application and upload your supporting documents.